FahriAdison/Furina-Go/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL-2.0 license - see the LICENSE file for details.

 ## Contributing